miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Keepers are evil tyrants who commit war crimes.
 If you want to be a hero, try playing an adventurer.

--   Choose your role.
-Choose “keeper” to begin with.

 A new campaign map showing map sectors will be displayed.
 It may look something like this one: